WingRiders/on-chain-dao-governance/frontend/react/sdk/README.md

 - Set of hooks for data fetching
 - Set of hooks for creating blockchain transactions

-Look at the `/frontend/react/example` application which is an example implementation of frontend for On-Chain DAO Governance that uses this package.
+Look at our [example application](../example/README.md) which is an example implementation of frontend for On-Chain DAO Governance that uses this package.

 ## Installation